cea-hpc/modules/doc/source/design/module-tags.rst

     - ``hidden-loaded``: correspond to hiding module from loaded list, not from available list

-- The ``auto-loaded`` tag is reported on ``avail`` output but will use by default the same acronym than ``loaded`` tag

-    - To apply same report for both kind of loaded modules by default
-    - It is up to the site to decide if it wants to distinguish the output of the 2 kinds

 - Some tags are not reported on ``list`` output:

     - ``loaded``: as every modules reported on ``list`` are loaded